moderndatacompany/dataos.info/docs/interfaces.md

 Interfaces in DataOS serve as vital points of communication and interaction between different components.
 They facilitate seamless collaboration and independent functionality within DataOS.
 These interfaces provide powerful tools for efficient data operations,  and control over various activities.
 Whether you prefer the flexibility of the API, the command-driven power of the CLI, or the intuitive experience of the GUI, DataOS interfaces enable self-service data management.
 Let's explore these interfaces and their capabilities.
-## Application Programming Interface (API)

-The Application Programming Interface (API) in DataOS provides a way to interact with the core components, libraries, and services.
-APIs act as intermediaries, allowing users/applications to access DataOS functionality and resources.
-They encapsulate complex operations, providing engineers, users, and developers with pre-built functions and modules that abstract the underlying implementation details.
-APIs also enable the exposure of outputs /outcomes from complex operations, which can be leveraged by external tools.
-APIs empower data  developers to create diverse applications and services, leveraging the full functionality of DataOS.

 ## Command-Line Interface (CLI)